 Allison C. Smith

 Allison Smith focuses her practice in environmental and energy law.
-Her experience includes CEQA and land use litigation, conducting environmental due diligence, and permitting geothermal, solar, wind, biomass and gas-fired energy facilities.
-Allison also counsels public and private entities on CEQA, Coastal Act, and federal and state air quality and greenhouse gas compliance.
+Her experience includes CEQA and land use litigation, and permitting solar, wind, biomass, geothermal and gas-fired energy facilities.
+Allison conducts environmental due diligence and negotiations for mergers and acquisitions and project finance transactions.
+Allison also counsels companies on federal and state air quality and greenhouse gas regulations, including permitting, compliance, and enforcement actions.

 Prior to practicing law, Allison was a volunteer in the Peace Corps in Côte d'lvoire and taught English in Tokushima, Japan with the Japan Exchange and Teaching Program.

-- Provide CEQA and permitting advice for the development of solar, wind, biomass, geothermal, and gas-fired energy facilities throughout California.
+- Provided CEQA and permitting advice for the development of over two dozen solar, wind, biomass, geothermal, and gas-fired energy facilities throughout California.

 - Helped successfully defend the City of Sacramento and Redevelopment Agency against CEQA challenges to a large-scale mixed use redevelopment project.